Orange Order in Canada: Orangemen and war

+Lodges

+At its peak in 1920, the Orange Order had 2,000 lodges with about 100,000 members throughout Canada and the British colony of Newfoundland.

-Prominent members
+Notable members

 Four members of the Orange Order have been prime ministers of Canada, namely Sir John A. Macdonald, the father of Canadian Confederation, Sir John Abbott, Sir Mackenzie Bowell (a past Grand Master), and John Diefenbaker, in addition to many Ontario premiers.

-Possibly influenced by the number of Irish Newfoundlanders, the majority of whom were Roman Catholic, several of the diplomats who negotiated the Terms of Union between Newfoundland and Canada in 1947 were members of the Orange Order: Joseph Smallwood, P.W.
-Crummey (a past Newfoundland grand master) and F.G.
+Possibly influenced by the number of Irish Newfoundlanders, the majority of whom were Catholic, several of the diplomats who negotiated the Terms of Union between Newfoundland and Canada in 1947 were members of the Orange Order: Joseph Smallwood (Royal Oak Lodge), P.W.
+Crummey (a past Newfoundland grand master), and F.G.
 Bradley (a past Newfoundland grand master).
 In fact, the Orange Order played an important role in bringing Newfoundland into Confederation.

 Edward Frederick Clarke, a prominent editor and publisher, served as a member of the Legislative Assembly of Ontario from 1886 to 1904 and as a Member of Parliament from 1896 to 1905.
+The 17th governor general, Lord Alexander of Tunis was reputedly a member of the Orange Order as noted by the Grand Orange Lodge of British America.
+Until the late 1960s, almost all mayors of Toronto were Orangemen with William Dennison being the last Orangeman to serve in office (1967–1972).

-Orangeman Alexander James Muir (Ontario) wrote both the music and lyrics to the Canadian patriotic song "The Maple Leaf Forever" in 1867.
+Orangeman Alexander James Muir (Toronto Lodge) wrote both the music and lyrics to the Canadian patriotic song "The Maple Leaf Forever" in 1867.
 The song was considered for the role of national anthem in the 1960s.

-Angus Walters was the skipper of the Bluenose.
+Angus Walters (Loyal Orange Lodge 63, Lunenburg) was the skipper of the Bluenose.

-The 17th governor general, Lord Alexander of Tunis was reputedly a member of the Orange Order as noted by the Grand Orange Lodge of British America, although the source reference notes that he was born in Ulster, which is incorrect.

-Until the late 1960s, almost all mayors of Toronto were Orangemen with William Dennison being the last Orangeman to serve in office (1967-1972).

 Hockey Hall of Fame inductee George Dudley was an Orangeman, and served 43 years as Midland, Ontario's town solicitor.